Wednesday, 10 February 2016

 −It’s ok.
 I have to say yes to something.
 I will have breakfast with you every day, if you wish.

 And with no more words I went home.
 The next day, Sunday, I found myself again a decorated kitchen.
 This time it was not brioche.
 There was a tray full of sweets, cakes and biscuits.
-I didn't want to abuse his generosity and I did not eat in abundance, but I ate something, and from then on I did so all the days that were necessary for me to finish my story.
+I didn't want to abuse his generosity and I did not eat a lot, but I ate something, and from then on I did so all the days that were necessary for me to finish my story.
 That Sunday I continued my story in the kitchen.
 I knew well that Protch was better fed with my words than with delicacies.

 Vicar s End was that morning a narrow, dark, icy and dirty river, neither rich nor poor, a parenthesis between both situations, the most humble area of the thriving urban centre.
 It was an ideal place for life to place me on that October 5.
-I sat exhausted in the cold grey threshold of the bar of the Thuban.
+I sat exhausted in the cold grey doorstep of the bar of the Thuban.
 I heard the cleaning workers in Castle Road.
-Shortly after the garbage truck came to take a container, without giving me time to fall into the temptation of searching inside for something to eat.
+Shortly after the garbage truck came to take a container, without giving me the time to fall into the temptation of searching inside for something to eat.
 The employees saw me but did not want to look at me.
 I was beginning to get used to it.
 Only one of them addressed me a polite "good morning".
 In that cold hour I started to realize that appearance is everything.
 For anyone who could see me then, all my past and my ambitions didn't matter.
 They would think that I was just a beggar who surely was there sleeping drunk.
 Even without the west wind I was starting to freeze, but that morning I discovered the power of covering your shoulders with your hands.
-In two minutes some heat began to run down throughout my body.
+In two minutes some warmth began to run down my body.

 There, almost in a fetal position, I was for five more minutes, reviewing my life and my circumstances with a strange certainty of knowing definitively who I was.
-I could almost lose it all, but I could make myself no accusations for what I had been doing the previous day.
+I could almost lose it all, but I could make myself no reproaches for what I had been doing the previous day.
 I had been doing the right thing.
-Someone I saw looking at me a second in the nearby balconies, and watching me with indifference in his own affairs.
+Someone I saw looking at me for a second in the nearby balconies, and watching me with indifference in his own affairs.
 I imagined what that person might have been thinking: "a drunken beggar.
 But I don't think that he is dangerous.
 But he could have chosen a different place for his drunkenness.
 Hopefully he will leave soon."
 Yes, definitely the glass of my kaleidoscope had moved and I already looked with my eyes settled on the side of the beggars.

 My thoughts were suddenly interrupted when I felt the bar door opened and the face of a man I recognized immediately was coming out, but I understood that he had not realized who I was, with that poor light and my appearance, so different from what he was used to see.
 However he began to talk to me.